The Schwarzian from gauge theories: Acknowledgements

 \section{Acknowledgements}

-It is a pleasure to thank Matteo Beccaria, Nana G. Cabo Bizet, Alejandro Cabo Montes de Oca, Justin R. David, Marina David, Stefano Giusto, Alfredo Gonzalez Lezcano, Camillo Imbimbo, Vishnu Jejjala, Albrecht Klemm, Kimyeong Lee, Gabriel Lopes Cardoso, Robert de Mello Koch, Sameer Murthy, Suresh Nampuri, and Leopoldo Pando Zayas for useful conversations or discussions.
+It is a pleasure to thank Matteo Beccaria, Nana G. Cabo Bizet, Alejandro Cabo Montes de Oca, Justin R. David, Marina David, Stefano Giusto, Alfredo Gonzalez Lezcano, Camillo Imbimbo, Vishnu Jejjala, Albrecht Klemm, Kimyeong Lee, Gabriel Lopes Cardoso, Robert de Mello Koch, Jose F. Morales, Sameer Murthy, Suresh Nampuri, Leopoldo Pando Zayas and Alejandro Ruiperez for useful conversations or discussions.
 The author would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Black holes: bridges between number theory and holographic quantum information, where work on this paper was undertaken.
 This work was supported by EPSRC grant EP/R014604/1, and by the INFN grants GSS and GAST.